wentam/bottom-bracket/README.typ

 to have, and then work down towards the layer below working out how to make it happen.
 This is top-down abstraction, and it's the default mode of operation for software development today.

-There's another way, though, one pioneered by languages like lisp.
+There's another way, though, one pioneered by languages like Lisp and Forth.
 Rather than starting from an ideal interface, we start with what exists now, pick a direction we'd like to go, and start working our way up towards a particular problem we'd like to solve.
 The abstraction that we create is simply the abstraction that logically forms when attempting to move in that direction.
 This is the